mesmacosta/hive-table-metadata-generator/README.md

 ## Install the requirements for the metadata generator
 `pip install -r requirements.txt`

-If you receive an error when installing the requirements, run:
+If you receive an error when installing the requirements, run (linux distro):

 `sudo apt-get install python-dev libsasl2-dev gcc`